nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a011.md

 So that I can progress the care of my patient while leaving them the freedom to choose the service that best suits them.

 ### Prerequisite Operations
-The shortlist must not contain any Referral Assessment Services (RAS), these services be referred to using endpoint [A021: Create Referral And Send For Triage](explore_endpoint_a021.html) instead.
+The shortlist must not contain any Referral Assessment Services (RAS), referrals to these services should be created using endpoint [A021: Create Referral And Send For Triage](explore_endpoint_a021.html).

 ### Request Operation
 #### Request Header

 | Field Name | Value |